Weifanwu66/EGP/README.md

 ### SLURM Integration

-EGP is designed to run efficiently on high‑performance computing (HPC) systems managed by **SLURM** workload managers.
+GeTPrev is designed to run efficiently on high‑performance computing (HPC) systems managed by **SLURM** workload managers.

 Built‑in SLURM support enables: